jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

         self.assertIsNone(a_list.sort())

-  the terminal still shows green. sort_ returns :ref:`None` when called.
+  the terminal still shows green, sort_ returns :ref:`None` when called.
 I add another assertion to see what it did to the list_

   .. code-block:: python